Francis Stainforth

-The Reverend Francis John Stainforth (1797 – 3 September 1866) was an early British philatelist, conchologist, and book collector.
-He was the Perpetual Curate of All Hallows Staining church in London, where Mount Brown compiled large parts of his catalogue.
+The Reverend Francis John Stainforth (1797 – 3 September 1866) was an early British philatelist, conchologist, and collector of books by women writers.
+He was the Perpetual curate of All Hallows Staining church in London, where Mount Brown compiled large parts of his catalogue.
 The church was believed to be the one mentioned by Charles Dickens in Dombey & Son.

 Alumni Cantabrigienses, philatelic sources, and Stainforth's death certificate all give his forenames as Francis John.
 An 1894 work by the Rev. A. Povah records his name incorrectly as Frederick J.

 Early life and military career

 Baptized on 14 December 1797, at St Peter-le-Poer in the City of London, Stainforth was the son of Richard Stainforth, by his marriage to Maria, the eldest child of Sir Francis Baring, 1st Baronet, of Devon.
 In 1817 he joined the Bengal Cavalry as a Cadet and by 1825 had been promoted to captain.
 Resigning his commission in 1827, he was admitted to St John's College, Cambridge, where he graduated BA in 1830 and was promoted to MA in 1833.

 Stainforth had an older brother, George, born in 1796, who was educated at Eton and Trinity College, Cambridge, and was President of the Cambridge Union Society in 1816.
 He died at Cadogan Place, Belgravia, on 24 August 1820, aged 24.

 On 23 January 1823, at Benares, Stainforth married Elizabeth, the youngest daughter of Dr Frazer, of London.
 She died young.